artmetla/DejaView/docs/data-sources/memory-counters.md

 LMKs on Android, whether the old in-kernel `lowmemkiller` or the newer `lmkd`, use a completely different mechanism than the standard [Linux kernel's OOM Killer](https://linux-mm.org/OOM_Killer).
-Perfetto at the moment supports only Android LMK events (Both in-kernel and user-space) and does not support tracing of Linux kernel OOM Killer events.
+DejaView at the moment supports only Android LMK events (Both in-kernel and user-space) and does not support tracing of Linux kernel OOM Killer events.
 Linux OOMKiller events are still theoretically possible on Android but extremely unlikely to happen.
 If they happen, they are more likely the symptom of a